American Society for Clinical Laboratory Science

+ASCLS began in 1933 as the American Society of Clinical Laboratory Technicians(ASCLT), in 1936 was renamed to the American Society of Medical Technologists and in 1973 to the American Society for Medical Technology (ASMT), before settling on the current name American Society for Clinical Laboratory Science in 1993.

 History

 The professional association began as the American Society for Medical Technology (ASMT) and is now known as the American Society for Clinical Laboratory Science (ASCLS).
 ASMT was organized in 1933 and incorporated in 1936.
 Early on, members were required to be certified by the Board of Registry (now the Board of Certification) of the American Society of Clinical Pathologists (ASCP) to ensure credibility of the society.